Handsomehacker/Mac_Modifier/README.md

 open terminal on ubuntu

-type "apt-get update"
+type "apt-get update"  then give enter

+then

-type "apt-get install figlet"
+type "apt-get install figlet" then give enter

+and then

-type "apt install python-pip"
+type "apt install python-pip" then give enter

 then download the tool run ./macmodifier.py --help